leilamalihi/leilamalihi.github.io/_teaching/2011-spring-teaching-2.md

 location: "Lorestan, Iran"
 ---

+Image processing refers to the manipulation and analysis of digital images using algorithms and techniques to extract meaningful information or enhance the visual quality of images.
+It is a multidisciplinary field that combines concepts from computer science, mathematics, and signal processing.
 In this course I started with an introduction to digital image processing, covering the basic concepts, applications, and components of an image processing system.

 - Image Enhancement: